A masterclass for women in technology reimagines inclusive leadership

 Date:

-The session, facilitated by UN Women Philippines and Management Strategies, Inc., emphasized that inclusive leadership is not only a moral responsibility but also a strategic advantage.
-Organizations that embrace inclusion tend to be more innovative, adaptive and equitable.
+The session, facilitated by UN Women Philippines and Management Strategies, emphasized that inclusive leadership is not only a moral responsibility but also a strategic advantage, making organizations more innovative, adaptive and equitable.

-Through the five-part framework — Reimagine, Recognize, Respect, Respond, Reflect — participants engaged in activities that encouraged them to challenge assumptions and reframe leadership as an inclusive and collective act.
+Through the five-R framework — Reimagine, Recognize, Respect, Respond, Reflect — participants engaged in activities that encouraged them to challenge assumptions and reframe leadership as an inclusive and collective act.

-Breakout sessions allowed participants to use WEPs cards to assess their organizations’ current progress and identify enablers and barriers to gender equality across the seven Principles.
-These activities sparked rich discussions on unconscious bias and microaggressions — behaviours that often go unnoticed but can have lasting impacts on team dynamics and individual well-being.
+Breakout sessions allowed participants to use the WEPs to assess their organizations’ current progress and identify enablers and barriers to gender equality, sparking rich discussions on behaviours that often go unnoticed.

 Participants examined how microaggressions like interruptions or assumptions about capability can undermine confidence and inclusion, while sharing positive examples such as mentorship, recognition of invisible labour and allyship that foster fairness and empathy.
-These conversations underscored that inclusion relies not only on policies but also on everyday actions that create psychological safety.
-Reflecting on intersectionality and unconscious bias, the group examined how subtle behaviours shape team dynamics and considered ways to redesign systems and practices to support women from all backgrounds.
+These conversations underscored that inclusion relies not only on policies but on everyday actions that create psychological safety.
+Reflecting on intersectionality and unconscious bias, the group examined how subtle behaviours shape team dynamics and considered ways to redesign systems and practices.

 The masterclass concluded with a reflection and commitment exercise in which participants outlined personal and organizational actions to advance inclusion.
 These ranged from mentoring future women leaders and strengthening gender-responsive policies to designing inclusive workspaces and embedding the WEPs across company systems.
 Many pledged to educate peers and teams to become active enablers of inclusion.

-The session affirmed that inclusive leadership is not a one-time activity but a continuous journey.
-UN Women Philippines and IBPAP, through the Gender Action Lab, will use the insights and lived experiences from the masterclass to shape a new blueprint for inclusive leadership.
+Through the Gender Action Lab – a dynamic action platform launched by the Department of Foreign Affairs and Trade of the Government of Australia and UN Women – the insights and lived experiences from the masterclass will be used to shape a new blueprint for inclusive leadership.
 This roadmap will guide future programming and advocacy, extending beyond the IT-BPM sector to influence the wider business community and embed inclusion into everyday leadership practice.

 About the Gender Action Lab